 Meet the Team

 My name is Kelli and I take a holistic approach to my life and my counseling.
 I believe that your quality of life is maintained through nurturing a well rounded routine and living life everyday with purpose and integrity.
 I have experience providing trauma-informed care within an inpatient substance abuse facility.
-Working closely with grief and loss, anxiety, and depression, I have helped loved ones of those suffering from addiction, couples therapy, and family therapy.
+Working closely with grief and loss, anxiety, depression and trauma, I have helped loved ones of those suffering from addiction, couples therapy, family therapy and eye movement desensitization and reprocessing (EMDR) therapy.
 My background in art therapy can also provide another dynamic approach to exploration through creative modalities for adults and children.
 I have over four years of teaching experience, two of those as an autistic support teacher creating individualized behavioral interventions at school and at home.
 I am honored to learn your story and to assist you in achieving your goals.

 Victoria Schwachter - Art Therapist

 My journey to this opportunity to meet and work with you began in special education over 25 years ago.
 I have worked in educational settings from elementary through high school, helping each place to be impactful in positive ways including suicide prevention and working to reduce student and families’ reported feelings of stress and isolation.
 To me, therapy is learning, so I strive to hold non-judgmental space that promotes self-acceptance and encourages working to achieve goals by celebrating successes big and small.